mvolkmann/blog/src/flutter.md

 The {% aTargetBlank
 "https://api.flutter.dev/flutter/widgets/Container-class.html", "Container" %}
 widget is the most customizable single-child layout widget.
+By default its size is the size of its only child.

 The most frequently used arguments are described below:

 | Argument      | Description                                                                                                |